 Join the movement!
 Show that you support independent beer by grabbing some gear and gifts.

 History of the Independent Craft Brewer Seal

 The independent craft brewer seal was launched on June 27, 2017, as a tool to identify the breweries who fit the craft brewer definition.
 On that day, 432 U.S. craft breweries signed up to use it.
-Today, more than 4,000 craft brewers representing more than 85 percent of the volume of craft-brewed beer are using the seal.
+Today, more than 5,700 craft brewers are using the seal.
 Early adopters see it as a mark of distinction, differentiation and certification.”Take Craft Back,” which rolled out in October 2017, was the first campaign to feature the likeness of the seal.
 “Take Craft Back” had a ginormous goal: crowdsource $213 billion to buy Anheuser-Busch InBev (AB InBev), flipping the script on the global company that’s purchased 10 independent U.S. breweries since 2011.
 The campaign earned more than $3.8 million in pledges of support from almost 12,000 people.

 The seal captures the spirit of what small and independent craft brewers have achieved.
 Brewers have been adding the seal to everything tied to their brands, especially packaged beer—bottles, cans, six-pack carriers, case boxes, keg collars, and more.
 For many people, beer is more than just what’s in the glass—it is also about the people who brew it and who owns the brewery behind the brands.